-The undertaking's Finance area also has the following internal control functions:
+The Company's Finance area also has the following internal control functions:

-- The undertaking's planning, developing an annual plan approved by the board of directors and monitoring monthly compliance with that plan - Cost control, by monitoring and managing costs in all organisational areas, with regular verification of developments in strategic operational improvement projects, making specific proposals to rationalise expenditure - Monitoring and control of the financial statements of companies in the Línea Directa group.
+- The Company's planning, developing an annual plan approved by the Board of Directors and monitoring monthly compliance with that plan - Cost control, by monitoring and managing costs in all organisational areas, with regular verification of developments in strategic operational improvement projects, making specific proposals to rationalise expenditure - Monitoring and control of the financial statements of companies in the Línea Directa group.

-The undertaking prepares the annual Solvency and Financial Condition Report (SFCR) in accordance with the Solvency II requirements (Articles 292 to 298 of Delegated Regulation (EU) 2015/35 and its Annex XX, as well as national legislation, mainly Chapter III of Royal Decree 1060/2015 of 20 November on the management, supervision and solvency of insurance and reinsurance companies).
-This report is signed by the members of Línea Directa's board of directors and filed with the supervisor.
+The Company prepares the annual Solvency and Financial Condition Report (SFCR) in accordance with the Solvency II requirements (Articles 292 to 298 of Delegated Regulation (EU) 2015/35 and its Annex XX, as well as national legislation, mainly Chapter III of Royal Decree 1060/2015 of 20 November on the management, supervision and solvency of insurance and reinsurance companies).
+This report is signed by the members of Línea Directa's Board of Directors and filed with the supervisor.